 It has been said that you haven’t really visited Vietnam if you haven’t experienced a performance of the famous Vietnamese water puppets.
 I was hopeful when I booked that the performance would offer the authentic experience I craved and would not be watered down to appease the hordes of tourists.
 I enjoyed the short show much more than I was expecting and I was surprised to find that the vast majority of the audience was Vietnamese.
 If you only do one thing while you are in Hanoi, I suggest you do this!
 Getting to Hanoi is a whole lot easier for my fellow Sydney Siders after Vietnam Airlines started flying the route direct in March 2017.
 I booked my flight from Sydney to Saigon with Vietnam Airlines on a whim and hadn’t completely decided on my itinerary.
 When it turned out I needed to be in Hanoi on night 1 to make things fit, I had little choice but to book a connecting flight to Hanoi with Vietjet for the same night.
 It was a long day and I really wish I had booked the direct flight.
 Make sue you read all my tips for booking a bargain flight before you make your next booking.
 It could save you thousands!

-Have you been to Vietnam?
-What is your favourite thing to do in Hanoi?
+What are your favourite things to do in Vietnam?
 I’d love to hear your thoughts on my visit to the Vietnamese water puppets in the comments below.

 Until Next Time …